Introduced in 0.5.0

 Dokku is powered by Docker containers, which recommends in their best practices that containers be treated as ephemeral.
-In order to manage persistent storage for web applications, like user uploads or large binary assets like images, a directory outside the container should be mounted.
+In order to manage persistent storage for web apps, like user uploads or large binary assets like images, a directory outside the container should be mounted.

 When scaling your app, you may require a common location to access shared assets between containers, a storage mount can be used in this situation.

 Shared storage across environments¶